Debt Relief in Action

 The Chilliwack Museum and Archives has been accumulating artifacts and archives linked to Chilliwack’s history since 1958.

-Tourism Chilliwack was established as Chilliwack Economic Partner Corporation (CEPCO) to establish cooperation between the city and tourism industry.
+Tourism Chilliwack was established as Chilliwack Economic Partner Corporation (CEPCO) to establish cooperation between the city and the tourism industry.
 Their goal is to stimulate further expansion and broaden the tourism industry, by creating sustainable tourism tactics.
 The Business Improvement Association (BIA) also focuses on revamping and drawing in additional businesses to downtown.
 The city established a downtown revitalization tax exemption program, which allows new businesses to qualify for savings on industrial property taxes.
 There are also plans to enhance Chilliwack’s online presence and acclimate to advancing technologies.